lukeg32/caddy-fail2ban/README.md

 fail2ban is blocking using firewall rules in iptables or nftables

-## Solution:
+## Solution
-Block connections based off of the X-Real-IP or X-Forwarded-For headers in the http (application) layer, but only when the remote is the trusted proxy.
+Block connections based off of the X-Real-IP or X-Forwarded-For headers in the http (application) layer, but only when the connecting ip is the trusted proxy.

 iptables/nftables arnt made to do this sort of behavior, but caddy should

 ## Reason for Fork
-The orignal repo was supposed to fix this behavior but when I tried to use it, the client ip would get banned, as the client ip was getting passed back to the server properly (http headers).
+The original repo was comparing the connection ip(remote_ip) to the banned ip, this connection ip was always the upstream proxy.
+So I had the same issue as described above, banning a client that wasnt directly connecting to the server
-But when the client goes through the 2nd outer proxy, the original repo would compare the client ip to the proxies ip, thus back to the original problem.

-## Changes:
+## Changes
 1. if trusted proxy, grab ip from X-Real-IP or X-Forwarded-For and do the ban compare with that ip

 Not a huge change, but now it works (also until I can figure out how to grab trusted proxy from caddy config, its just hard coded)

+This also means a malicious user cant run their own proxy set fake headers and avoid bans

 ## Getting Started